FBalzerMPE/imprs_sports_week/data/sport_descriptions/football.md

 7. Throw-ins are played with the hands (the ball must be thrown with both hands from behind and over the head).
 8. After a goal is scored, the match is restarted with a kickoff from midfield by the team that conceded the goal.

+## Format

+- 3 points are awarded to each winning team.
+At the end, all points the teams have achieved are summed and normalized to determine the contribution to the total main team's score.
+- Matteo will be around if any questions arise, and people that are taking a break may volunteer to referee the games.

 We're looking forward to having some unforgettable, fun and fair matches!

 SCHEDULE_INPUT